jetstyle/styletto/README.md

       -b, --base64[=size]       Encode images to base64, images that are more than "size" value in bytes will not be encoded, default size is "10000" bytes
+      -n, --nib                 Use nib mixins if you are using stylus, default is false, can be "true", "false" or "vendor" "vendor" will only load vendor prefixes mixin from nib and ignore everything else
       --path[=dir]              Path to directory from which path to inputFile and outputFile will be resolved, default is
                                 current directory.